appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verify that Burp Suite scan does not identify any of the following vulnerabilities:
+1. Burp Suite scan shall not identify any of the following vulnerabilities:
    - 1049344: File path traversal
    - 1051392: File path manipulation

 *L2*
-1. Verify testing evidence does not indicate application is vulnerable to Local File Inclusion (LFI), Remote File Inclusion (RFI), or related directory traversal attacks.
+1. Verification shall confirm that testing evidence does not indicate application is vulnerable to Local File Inclusion (LFI), Remote File Inclusion (RFI), or related directory traversal attacks.

 ---